-- A characterization of geochemical properties of pit mine materials, waste rock, foundation materials and tailings pond foundation materials; - A description of the geology, based on results from drilling, test pits and sampling programs;

-- A description of the tailings management facility (geotechnical properties and foundation conditions for tailings management facility/dams, hazard classification, location, preliminary designs, tailings properties, and tailings water seepage); - A description of the waste rock, and overburden storage and stock piles (locations, volumes and development plans; geotechnical conditions, seismicity and design criteria and a description of waste water management components of the project); - A description of open pit and underground mine (development plans including pit phases, phase designs, pit design including slopes, design standards, geotechnical and hydrogeological considerations (e.g. pit wall management)); - A description of water management (e.g. pit water, underground mine water, and site run-off); and - A description of the permanent and temporary access infrastructure (road and rail), as well as the natural gas and electrical transmission lines, identifying the route of each component, the location and types of structure used for stream crossings.

-In cases where the geotechnical design is based on the observational method, the general nature and geotechnical properties of geological materials will be provided.
+- A characterization of geochemical properties of pit mine materials, waste rock, foundation materials and tailings pond foundation materials; - A description of the geology, based on results from drilling, test pits and sampling programs; - A description of the tailings management facility (geotechnical properties and foundation conditions for tailings management facility/dams, hazard classification, location, preliminary designs, tailings properties, and tailings water seepage); - A description of the waste rock and overburden storage and stock piles (locations, volumes and development plans; geotechnical conditions, seismicity and design criteria and a description of waste water management components of the project); - A description of open pit (development plans including pit phases, phase designs, pit design including slopes, design standards, geotechnical and hydrogeological considerations (e.g. pit wall management)); - A description of water management (e.g. pit water); and - A description of permanent and temporary access infrastructure, identifying the route of each access road and rail line, the location and types of structure used for stream crossings. - In cases where the geotechnical design is based on the observational method, the general nature and geotechnical properties of geological materials will be provided.

 If the project is part of a larger sequence of projects, the proponent will outline the larger context and present the relevant references, if available.